openaphid/openaphid.github.com/source/_posts/2012-06-27-openaphid-android-v0-dot-1-released.markdown

 ## About the Next Release

-The next release will make the Android version catch up all features as the iOS version.
+The next release will make the Android version have all features as the iOS version does.
 JavaScript to Dalvik Java binding APIs will be introduced to make integrating 3rd-party services become cross platform too.
-We'll add new features simultaneously to both iOS and Android versions after that release.
+We'll add new features simultaneously on both iOS and Android versions after that release.

 Stay Tuned!